 - Pain spreading to the shoulders, neck, jaw or arms

 - Lightheadedness, fainting, sweating, nausea or shortness of breath

 If you or someone else may be having a heart attack:

 - Call 911 or emergency medical assistance.
-Don't "tough out" the symptoms of a heart attack for more than five minutes.
-If you don't have access to emergency medical services, have someone, such as a neighbor or friend, drive you to the nearest hospital.
-Drive yourself only as a last resort, if there are absolutely no other options.
-Driving yourself puts you and others at risk if your condition suddenly worsens.
+Don't tough out the symptoms of a heart attack for more than five minutes.
+If you don't have access to emergency medical services, have a neighbor or friend drive you to the nearest hospital.
+Drive yourself only as a last resort, and realize that driving yourself puts you and others at risk if your condition suddenly worsens.